Skip to content

 Dave from Bendigo: The Rural Challenge

-Living on a property outside Bendigo, Dave's outdoor unit was constantly battling dust.
-Professional cleaning quotes were through the roof due to his location, so he invested in the SpeedClean CoilShot Tool and some SpeedyFoam cleaner.
+Living on a dry property outside Bendigo, Dave's outdoor unit was constantly battling heavy dust.
+Professional cleaning quotes were through the roof due to his rural location, so he invested in the SpeedClean CoilShot Tool and some SpeedyFoam cleaner.

 The Singh Family in Brisbane: Battling Humidity

-For the Singhs in Brisbane, indoor air quality was a major concern with their young daughter's asthma.
-Their split system seemed to make her symptoms worse until they discovered it was harbouring mould in the dirty coils.
+For the Singhs in Brisbane, indoor air quality was a major, ongoing concern with their young daughter's asthma.
+Their split system seemed to make her symptoms noticeably worse until they discovered it was actively harbouring mould in the dirty coils.

 Taking Action: Your Next Steps to AC Excellence

-You've made it this far, which means you're serious about taking care of your air conditioning system and saving money in the process.
-Here's your action plan:
+You have made it this far, which means you are serious about taking care of your air conditioning system and saving money in the process.
+Here is your action plan:

 3. Set a date.
-Block out an hour on your calendar this weekend to give your system some TLC.
-The sooner you clean those coils, the sooner you'll start saving on energy costs.
+Block out an hour on your calendar this weekend to give your system some much-needed TLC.
+The sooner you clean those coils, the sooner you will start saving on energy costs.

 our Next Steps to AC Excellence

-And next time your mate complains about their air con bill or performance, you'll have some proper advice to share – along with the satisfaction of knowing you've mastered a household skill many Aussies never learn.
+And the next time your mate complains about their air con bill or performance, you will have some proper advice to share, along with the immense satisfaction of knowing you have mastered a household skill many Aussies never learn.

 save money from electric bill